udservaites/CPS-476-Lab-6/README.md

 side of doing it this way is that the dll file will keep running after the free cell executable is closed.
 We used GetKeyState for each of the keys required and logically anded them together to check if the keys were down.
 If they were we called, MoveCards from Freecell to force a win.

+###### Update:
+We were able to get the accelerator table to function, so the force win will now occur in conjuction with the values set in the accelerator table.